Jordan3956/module_11/README.md

-# In this project I created w ipynbs  Scrape titles and preview text from Mars news articles.

-Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.
+# In this project I was tasked with the following Scrape titles and preview text from Mars news articles and Scrape and analyze Mars weather data, which exists in a table.
+You will find this analysis in part_1_mars_news.ipynb and part_2_mars_weather.ipynb.
+I was able to use my chromedriver extention to scrape data/text/ect from "https://static.bc-edx.com/data/web/mars_news/index.html" and analyze a lot of data.
+I was able to extract text elements from the website as well as store the data into a pandas dataframe and even make some visualizations with the scraped data.
+Al of this is show in the two ipynb files as well as the scraped data from the url stored in a csv file.